 Ever since the National Association of REALTORS® (NAR) agreed to settle the Sitzer-Burnett lawsuit in March 2024, real estate agents nationwide have felt uncertainty about how it will impact the industry.
-New York City agents in particular, most of whom aren’t members of NAR, might be under the impression that the agreement won’t affect them.
-But with several national brokerages that operate in NYC opting into the settlement, that may no longer be the case.
+New York City agents in particular, most of whom aren’t members of NAR, might be under the impression that the agreement doesn’t affect them.
+But with the Real Estate Board of New York (REBNY) and several national brokerages that operate in NYC opting into the settlement, this is no longer the case.

 StreetEasy® is here to support NYC agents like you in these moments of change, helping you adapt your business to succeed.
 Here’s what we know about the NAR settlement’s implications for the NYC market.